stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

 nod, and he seemed a stranger to fatigue as he hastened from bedside to bedside all over the vast stone home of sadness and evil.
 More than forty cases developed within another week, and nurses had to be brought from the city.
-Clarendon went home very seldom at this stage, often sleeping on a cot in the warden&rsquo;s quarters, and always giving himself up with typical abandon to the service of medicine and of mankind.
+Clarendon went home very seldom at this stage, often sleeping on a cot in the warden's quarters, and always giving himself up with typical abandon to the service of medicine and of mankind.

   Then came the first mutterings of that storm which was soon to convulse San Francisco.
 News will out, and the menace of black fever spread over the town like a fog from the bay.
-Reporters trained in the doctrine of &ldquo;sensation first&rdquo; used their imagination without restraint, and gloried when at last they were able to produce a case in the Mexican quarter which a local physician&mdash;fonder perhaps of money than of truth or civic welfare&mdash;pronounced black fever.
+Reporters trained in the doctrine of  "sensation first " used their imagination without restraint, and gloried when at last they were able to produce a case in the Mexican quarter which a local physician--fonder perhaps of money than of truth or civic welfare--pronounced black fever.

   That was the last straw.
 Frantic at the thought of the crawling death so close